rks101/eglinux/README.md

 - nDD - delete n lines from the current line

 Interesting:
 - . (dot) to repeat the immediate previous command
+- u - undo the previous task
+- Ctrl + r → redo
 - cw in command mode to change a word, note that this takes you into insert mode

 Q. How to copy a block of text and paste it elsewhere?
 Refer to the block copy in the vi editor.